SamruddhiJadhav/TradeView/Read.md

 🧱 Architecture
 MVVM with @ObservableObject for state management.
-WebSocketManager: A singleton actor that manages the socket connection and streams.
+WebSocketManager, A singleton actor that manages the socket connection and streams.
 Uses AsyncThrowingStream to deliver WebSocket messages in a structured way.
 Handles reconnect attempts and error logging.
+TradeViewApp is acting as Compostion Root.

 ⚙️ Technologies
 ✅ Swift Concurrency (async/await)